 As part of the broader “Leisure and Social Change Across Asia” project funded by the BU Humanities Foundation, the Eurasian Court Culture Workgroup focuses on the members’ research and methodological concerns in the study of court cultures in Eurasia from a comparative perspective (Spring 2011 activities).
 Currently the group is also engaged in a new collaborative venture at Boston University, the Comparative Studies of the Premodern World Initiative.
 Currently some of its founding members (Professors Sharma and Menegon) participate in the BU Travel Literature Reading Group (see the 2015 workshop here).

 Workgroup founding members and interests:

 Gina Cogan (Assistant Prof., BU, Dept. of Religion): The Japanese imperial court and religion in the early modern period

-Emine Fetvaci (Assistant prof., BU, Dept. of Art History): Art, history writing, and politics at the Ottoman court
+Emine Fetvaci (Associate Prof., BU, Dept. of Art History): Art, history writing, and politics at the Ottoman court

 Eugenio Menegon (Associate Prof., BU, Dept. of History): Europeans at the Qing court